 Keep reading to learn how to pick your speed strategy and some of the most effective drills to help you become a master at speed on the greens.

 When it comes to the right putting speed, you have two basic approaches.
 You can die it in or choose the Tiger Woods method and hit it firm.
-There are pros and cons to both depending on the speed of the greens, types of putt you have, and the slope of the greens.
+There are pros and cons to both depending on the speed of the greens (see our article on the Stimpmeter), types of putt you have, and the slope of the greens.

 How beautiful is it when you see a putting roll into the front edge of the cup on a left to right swinger or a downhill sidewinder?
 It looks great and usually makes you feel like a PGA Tour pro when you pull it off.
 I like to think of this as the trickle approach.